Bangladesh strengthens climate finance coordination at BCDP board meeting

 Bangladesh discussed strengthening climate finance coordination, project pipelines and policy reforms at the second BCDP Board Meeting held at the Prime Minister’s Office on Saturday with government and development partners.

-The second Board Meeting of the Bangladesh Climate Development Partnership (BCDP) was held on Saturday at the conference room of the Prime Minister’s Office, marking continued efforts to strengthen climate finance coordination and implementation in Bangladesh.
+The second board meeting of the Bangladesh Climate Development Partnership (BCDP) was held on Saturday at the conference room of the Prime Minister’s Office, marking continued efforts to strengthen climate finance coordination and implementation in Bangladesh.

 The BCDP is expected to serve as a key coordination mechanism to strengthen Bangladesh’s climate governance and improve the effectiveness of climate investments in the coming years.